Fraunhofer-SCAI/wavelet_pooling/README.md

-# Adaptive wavelet pooling for convolutional neural networks
+# Adaptive wavelet pooling for CNN

 This repository implements and evaluates adaptive wavelet pooling.
 Download it on Ubuntu by typing: